AriFordsham/GHCWiki/data-parallel/vect-pragma.md

 This pragma can also be used on imported functions `f`, in the same manner as the plain `VECTORISE` pragma.

+**RESTRICTION:** Functions vectorised with this pragma can not be mutually recursive.
+(They may be recursive.)

 ## The basic VECTORISE pragma for type constructors

 ### Without right-hand side